 Face Coverings Required on Campus

 Cloth face coverings are required in all spaces on campus and are especially important when physical distancing of 6 feet is not possible or when you are in a shared or close space (e.g., conference rooms, common areas, kitchenettes, hallways, stairwells, elevators, restrooms, control rooms, and WPI-owned vehicles).
-You are not required to wear a cloth face covering if you are sitting alone in a private office or residence, or if you have a medical condition or there are other reasons wearing one is unsafe.
+You are not required to wear a cloth face covering if you are sitting alone in a private office or residence, or if you have a disability accommodation from WPI because of a medical condition or another reason that would make wearing one unsafe.
+Based on the CDC’s most recent guidance, vented masks, gaiters, and bandanas will not be allowed to be used as protective face coverings on the WPI campus.
+Read about the new rules on face coverings.

 Students, faculty, and staff should always ensure social distancing of 6 feet or more between themselves and others on campus.
 Building-specific signage (including elevator limits, one-way hallways and stair wells, and restroom limits) along with reconfigured workspaces, classrooms, offices, and common spaces will help facilitate appropriate physical social distancing on campus.